-The financial numbers for retirement are relatively straightforward to calculate: how much super you have, what it will generate at a 3.5% withdrawal rate, whether it covers ASFA’s comfortable standard.
-But thousands of Australians who are financially ready to retire stay working for years longer than necessary, while others who retire on paper-solid numbers find themselves miserable within months.
+The financial side of retirement is fairly straightforward to calculate: how much super you have, what it can sustain at a reasonable drawdown rate, and whether it covers ASFA’s comfortable standard.
+Yet plenty of Australians who are financially ready to retire keep working for years longer than they need to, while others who retire on paper-solid numbers find themselves restless and unsettled within months.
 The difference is almost never financial.
 It’s personal.
-The best time to retire is when your identity, relationships, daily structure and sense of purpose are ready for the transition, not just when the numbers work.
-And that readiness looks different for everyone.

-This guide covers the personal, emotional and lifestyle dimensions of retirement timing that financial calculators don’t measure: the signs that you’re genuinely ready, the warning signs that you’re not, and the questions that matter most before you hand in your notice.
-For the financial trade-offs between retiring at 60, 62, 65, or 67, see our companion guide on when is the best time to retire in Australia.
+This guide covers the personal, emotional and lifestyle dimensions of retirement timing that financial calculators don’t measure.
+The signs that you’re genuinely ready, the warning signs that you’re not, and the questions that matter most before you hand in your notice.
+For the financial trade-offs between retiring at 60, 62, 65 or 67, see our companion guide on when is the best time to retire in Australia.

-The myth of the “perfect” retirement number
+The myth of the perfect retirement number

 Retiring FROM something vs retiring TO something